openride/spindle/docs/README.md

 ReactDOM.render(<Counter />, document.getElementById('app'));
 ```

-Compose your application by just nesting other components in your views.
-A
+Simpler components might only need a **view**, while more sophisticated
+components can use **propsUpdate** and **onEmit** to pass data between parents
+and children, and **commands** and **subscriptions** to get domain data and
+side-effects in and out.
+With that, I've already name-dropped everything in
+spindle's component API!

+Spindle takes inspiration from the amazing [elm](http://elm-lang.org/) language
+and architecture, but leverages React to do the bookkeeping.
+This makes it
+incredibly easy to nest components and add features without touching any parent
+components.

-cheeky example: here is how to write a pair of the above counters:
+A cheeky example: here is how to write a pair of the above counters

 ```jsx
 const pairView = () => (